 It is this sense of discovery, excitement, and rule-breaking that has informed the shape of AUGUST.
 I hope each issue, each story, will be a discovery, capturing a sense of wonderment that is often missing in our media-saturated lives—a sense of experiencing something for the first time.
 The best of design, and all of good travel, is about encounters rather than things.
 I hope that in combining my two favorite obsessions, this journal may impart a shared experience with personal meaning.

 Travel, as they say, is not only about the destination, but the journey itself.
 I add to that by saying that it is also about the travel companions.
 I have been lucky on this first journey to have many friends both old and new as fellow travelers.
-My deepest thanks to the many talented writers, photographers, and minds who have contributed their time and efforts to this issue.
+My deepest thanks to the many talented writers, photographers, and minds who have contributed their time and efforts to AUGUST.
 I hope this kind of sustained deep dive will be both exhilarating and transformative for readers and travelers.

 A Journal of Travel + Design